jediracer/School_District_Analysis/README.md

 ## Project Overview
 Evidence of academic dishonesty was found in the data that was originally provided.
-1. The compromised data needs to be removed.
+1. The compromised data needs to be replaced with NaN values.
-2. Re-run the original analysis without 9th grade scores from Thomas High School
+2. Re-run the original analysis without 9th grade scores from Thomas High School.
-3. Alter the analysis for Thomas High School to exclude 9th grade scores
+3. Alter the analysis for Thomas High School to exclude 9th grade scores.

 ## Resources
-- Data Source: election_results.csv
+- Data Sources:
+	- schools_complete.csv
+	- students_complete.csv
 - Software: Python 3.8.8, Visual Studio Code 1.57.1

 ## Results